Agriculture and Climate Change

 You might be asking,- how does deforestation, and the loss of trees, contribute to global warming?
 The answer is that living trees absorb carbon dioxide, mitigating and partially offsetting the greenhouse gas emissions produced by our burning of fossil fuels.

 Scientists refer to this process as “carbon sequestration,” and it is defined as the capture and storage of excess carbon dioxide.
-Since trees play an important role in carbon sequestration, we refer to our forests as “carbon sinks” because of their function of removing and storing harmful carbon dioxide.
-Of all trees around the world, tropical trees alone are estimated to provide a large share of the climate mitigation that’s needed to offset climate change.
+Trees play an important role in carbon sequestration, and we refer to our forests as “carbon sinks” because of their important function of removing and storing harmful carbon dioxide.
+In fact, of all the trees around the world, tropical trees alone are estimated to provide a large share of the climate mitigation that’s needed to offset climate change.

 Burning Trees and the Release of Carbon.

-But the process of removing trees to create farmland, whether it is for growing crops, or for grazing cattle, not only removes the vegetation we need to offset climate change, it actually contributes greenhouse gases to the environment.
+The process of removing trees to create farmland, whether the purpose is for growing crops, or for grazing cattle, not only removes the vegetation we need to offset climate change, it can actually contribute damaging greenhouse gases to the environment.

-This can happen because sometimes instead of being clear-cut, forest land is may be cleared by controlled burning.
+This can happen because instead of being cut down and removed, forest land is sometimes cleared by a process of controlled burning.
 During the process of burning, the flames and smoke from the burning trees release all of the carbon that has been stored inside the trees for all of the years that they’ve been growing.

-As a result of this combination of reasons above, the Food and Agriculture Organization of the United Nations tells us that deforestation is the world’s second-overall leading cause of climate change.
+As a result of the combination of reasons mentioned above, the Food and Agriculture Organization of the United Nations tells us that deforestation is the world’s second-overall leading cause of climate change.

-In addition to deforestation, according to the Food and Agriculture Organization of the United Nations, the animal agriculture sector, (which includes the production of feed crops for animals, the manufacturing of fertilizer, as well as the shipment of meat, eggs, and milk), is itself a primary contributor of green house gas emissions.
+In addition to deforestation, the Food and Agriculture Organization of the United Nations also informs us that the animal agriculture sector, (which includes the production of feed crops for animals, the manufacturing of fertilizer, as well as the shipment of meat, eggs, and milk), is itself a primary contributor of green house gas emissions.

-These green house gas emissions come from a broad spectrum of sources relating to the animal agriculture, including methane emissions directly from the livestock, carbon emissions resulting from their transport, as well as the emissions from the decay of their organic waste.
-(This ‘organic waste’ includes the manure used as fertilizer.)
+These green house gas emissions come from a broad spectrum of sources stemming from animal agriculture, including methane emissions directly from the livestock, carbon emissions resulting from their transport, as well as the emissions from the decay of their organic waste.
+(This ‘organic waste’ includes a vast amount of manure used as fertilizer.)

-By contributing these green house gases from a broad array of sources, animal agriculture is literally choking the life out of our planet.
-And the longer we ignore it, the deeper in we get, and the more we limit our ability to protect our health and save our environment.
+By contributing green house gases in all of these different ways, animal agriculture is literally choking the life out of our planet.
+The longer we ignore it, the deeper in we get, and the more we limit our ability to protect our health and save our environment.
 Raising livestock for meat, eggs and milk generates a significant percentage of global greenhouse gas emissions, and is a major contributing factor to global warming.